thornjad/eslint-plugin-no-iife/README.md

 ## Why

 Immediately-invoked function expressions are a messy remnant of early Javascript, and their use today only serves to decrease readability.
-Their use can and should be entirely replaced with minimal thought.
+They can and should be entirely replaced with modern syntax.

-Historically, IIFEs had two main advantages.
+Historically, the IIFE had two main advantages.
 First, it served as a shorthand for calling a function which was just defined.
 While this pattern can lead to convoluted code, there are a handful of legitimate reasons to call code immediately after definition, such as factory functions.
 However, it is much more human-readable to define a function and then call it in the next statement.